adamint/spotify-web-api-kotlin/TESTING.md

 # Testing

 We use [Spek](https://github.com/spekframework/spek) to run unit tests.
+You must add Maven Central to the gradle repositories in order to pull Spek.

 To run **only** public endpoint tests, run